Using AWS Systems Manager Parameter Store to Secure String Parameters

 Adding Keys:

-You can add the keys either via AWS console or you can also create it programmatically using API/SDK/CLI.
+You can add the keys via AWS console or create them programmatically using API/SDK/CLI.

 To add keys through AWS SSM Console: